javolo/octet/octet/src/examples/AssignmentOne/README.md

 space and after get an advice from Andy I applied a height correction factor when the player was in this situation.

 ## 9.3 Never ending screen issues
+The first problem found with the never ending effect is when I move from the first to the second background image the bottom border dissapear and when the player jumped the character was moving down and didn´t make the desired effect.
+What I did was to move the bottom border with the movement of the camera so this error was fixed.
+The second problem was the left border.
+As I´m moving the first image when camera aligns with the second background, the player going left back to the first image created problems and wrong effects.
+As part of the the movement of background images I change the left border position to fit with the current image set as background (**look at "key_right" logic section**)